isc-rsingh/gettingstarted-dev/readme.md

 - Uncomment Analytics (Heap and GA/GTM) from header.php and header-flex-content.php
 - Uncomment Drift
 - Disable Daggerhart OpenID plugin
+- set WP_DEBUG to false in `wp-config.php`

+## Copying

+- Back up production site (or just make sure the nightly backup is sufficient)
+- Use WP Engine to copy the entire site (including database) from dev to production
+- Copy new media files from dev to production

 ### After copy